nojronatron/java-code-challenges/docs/readme-graphs.md

 Any system where relationships between items needs to be understood and traversed are good candidates for a Graph data structure.

-Graphs are used in GPS and mapping applications, Social networks, for Airline traffic, and many other purpses.
+Graphs are used in GPS and mapping applications, Social networks, Airline traffic management, and many other purposes.

 ## Graph Properties (Fields)

+Adjacency Matrix:

-Adjacency Matrix: A 2-dimensional Array of all Vertices on X- and Y- axes, with Edge data stored in each intersection.
+- A 2-dimensional Array of all Vertices on X- and Y- axes
+- Edge data is stored in each intersection.

+Adjacency List:

-Adjacency List: Could be a Hashtable that stores an Array of unique Vertices (Keys), with Buckets (Linked List) containing Edge/Adjacency information (Values).
+- Could be a Hashtable
+- Stores an Array of unique Vertices (Keys).
+- Could use Buckets (Linked Lists) containing Edge/Adjacency information (Values).

+Visited Collection:

+- An internal List.
-Visited Collection: An internal List that traversals can use to determine if a Vertex has been accessed before.
+- Traversal methods can use it to determine if a Vertex has been accessed before.

 ## Traversals

-Similar to Trees, Graphs can be traversed using Breadth-first or Depth-first methods.
+Graphs can be traversed using Breadth-first or Depth-first methods, similar to Trees.

 A key difference is dealing with Cyclic vs. Acyclic graphs.